witnet/documentation/docs/overview/software.md

 # Witnet Software ecosystem

-## Witnet-rust
+## Witnet-Rust
-> [Witnet-rust][witnet-rust] is the first open-source implementation of
+> [Witnet-Rust] is the first open-source implementation of the Witnet
-> the Witnet protocol and leverages the [Rust][rust] programming
+> protocol and leverages the [Rust][rust] programming language to
-> language to achieve utmost speed, memory safety and fearless
+> achieve utmost speed, memory safety and fearless concurrency without
-> concurrency without compromising on performance.
+> compromising on performance.

 Witnet-Rust is experimental software running on experimental network
 protocols: